-Bok Cheet Gai also known as White Cut Chicken is gently boiled chicken that is juicy, so tender that it’s almost silky, and flavorful despite its simple preparation.
+Bok Cheet Gai also known as White Cut Chicken is a gently poached chicken that is juicy, so tender that it’s almost silky, and flavorful despite its simple preparation.
 My dad used to work part-time in the siu mei section of a Chinese meat market in Chinatown and he taught me the traditional way to make Bok Cheet Gai which is easy enough, but I’ve adapted his recipe by using a slow cooker for even greater ease.
 Scroll to the bottom for a list of other Chinese New Year recipes.

 The traditional recipe for bok cheet gai is fabulously easy: chicken + water + heat, done!
 My dad also cut the chicken up with cleaver like a pro.
 I, on the other hand, am afraid of losing a finger while struggling with a hot slippery chicken.
 I discovered that the key to cutting the chicken is to let it rest and cool down.

 One Chicken, Many Meals

 Our oven self-destructed like a 4th of July sparkler a few weeks ago and we had to improvise with no stove for 2 weeks.
 When I snapped out of my “end of my rope moment” I made a list of small kitchen appliances to brainstorm meal ideas.
 I decided to try making Bok Cheet Gai in my slow cooker which resulted in many simple meals.

 - Bok Cheet Gai with a ginger and scallion dipping sauce with rice and veggies.
 My parents used to have me make a mustard sauce from Colman’s mustard powder in the yellow tin cans.
 Some people like a little bit of soy sauce or oyster sauce in their ginger and scallion dipping sauce.
 Others might like it with hot chili sauce.